 ·Except at the request of the governor, the board will consider only such requests for reprieves as meet the general and specific criteria set out in these sections.

-·board will not consider a written application for reprieve from a TDCJ-CID sentence requested for business reasons.
+·board will not consider a written application for a reprieve from a TDCJ-CID sentence requested for business reasons.

 ·The board will not recommend a reprieve without custody if the offender has a detainer filed against his release.